Litcham

 Litcham is a village and civil parish in the English county of Norfolk.

 Litcham is located 10 km north-east of Swaffham and 40 km west of Norwich, along the B1145.

 History

 Litcham's name is of Anglo-Saxon origin and derives from the Old English for the enclosure homestead.

 In the Domesday Book, Litcham is listed as a settlement of 46 households in the hundred of Launditch.
 In 1086, the village was divided between the East Anglian estates of King William I and Hermer de Ferrers.

 From the Fourteenth Century, Litcham Priory stood in the village which served as a hermitage.
 Today, the medieval stonework has been incorporated into a farmhouse.

-In the Eighteenth Century, a windmill stood in Litcham.
+Mileham Windmill stands just within Litcham.
+It was built in the mid-19th century and worked until 1918.
+Dismantled in the mid-1930s, the tower survives.

 Geography

 According to the 2021 census, Litcham has a population of 593 people which shows a decrease from the 618 people recorded in the 2011 census.

 The B1145, between King's Lynn and Mundesley, passes through the village.